-- Aim to make them 2 pages if possible, if you have a long and involved career then it may be longer or indeed if you are just starting out a one page summary will be sufficient.
+- Aim to make it 2 pages if possible.
+If you have had a long and involved career then it may be longer or indeed if you are just starting out, a one page summary will be sufficient.

 - Different industries may lend themselves to more creative styles – the legal profession does not.
 No unusual fonts or colours.

 - Make sure your CV is free of spelling mistakes / typing errors.
-Ask a friend to read it over.
+Ask a friend to proofread it.

 - Your name, address, contact numbers and email.
-Make sure your details are up to date and easy to spot and not hidden away.
+Make sure your details are up to date, easy to spot and not hidden away.

 - There is no need to include National Insurance / passport details or date of birth

 - If you are relocating, make reference to your new location even if you don’t have a new address.

 - This should contain your academic qualifications in reverse chronological order and any professional qualifications and memberships.
-If you are in the process of studying includes these with the expected date of completion.
+If you are in the process of studying, include these with the expected date of completion.

 - Chronological order, with your current job first.
 Give a brief explanation of your duties, using bullet points if possible.
 Do not use abbreviations or acronyms unless very common within the industry.

-- If you are involved in any extra duties ie member of the social committee, include that as well.
+- If you are involved in any extra duties, for example member of the social committee, include that as well.

-- If you are at the early stages of your career don’t discount part time / vacation work.
+- If you are at the early stages of your career, don’t discount part time / vacation work.
 This demonstrates work experience, and will often have transferrable skills that will translate to the role you are applying for.